 JVC products sound clear and neutral.
 In general, their devices have low distortion and a real sense of ease and musicality.

-For instance, their headphones follow the JVC’s guiding philosophy of making products that are “closer to the musical truth.”
+For instance, their headphones follow JVC’s guiding philosophy of making products that are “closer to the musical truth.”
 Innovations like their time distortion cancellation processing are used to create clearer sound during the playback of compressed audio files like WAV and MP3.

 Although the speakers may lack bass, they produce loud, clear, and crisp sounds without a crackle.